-The conference was an opportunity to explore the future of Virtual Reality (VR) in healthcare as well as its applications in learning, medical interventions and clinical evaluations on November 23, 2016 at Notman House.
+The conference at Notman House on November 23, 2016, was an opportunity to explore the future of Virtual Reality (VR) in healthcare as well as its applications in learning, medical interventions, and clinical evaluations.
 International and Canadian speakers unpacked the concepts, recent research, and explored the future of VR in the health sector.

 VIRTUAL REALITY GETS REAL